The Commission on the Integration of Refugees

 Dr Ed Kessler is Founder President of the Woolf Institute, Fellow St Edmund’s College…

-Dr Ed Kessler is Founder President of the Woolf Institute, Fellow St Edmund’s College, Cambridge and a leading thinker in interfaith relations, primarily, Jewish-Christian-Muslim Relations.
-He founded the Woolf Institute in 1998 and has written 11 books and dozens of articles in interfaith relations.
-He also presents a weekly podcast, Naked Reflections.
+Dr Ed Kessler (Commission Chair) is Founder President of the Woolf Institute, Fellow St Edmund’s College, Cambridge, and a leading thinker in interfaith relations, primarily Jewish-Christian-Muslim Relations.
+He founded the Woolf Institute in 1998 and has written 12 books and dozens of articles on interfaith relations.
+Ed was described by The Times Higher Education Supplement as “probably the most prolific interfaith figure in British academia” and was awarded an MBE for services to interfaith relations in 2011.
+He regularly appears in the media commenting on religion and belief issues of the day.

 Twitter: @kessler_ed